wely/DevCamp/HOL/dotnet/12-IoTHub-ACI/README.md

     ![image](./media/12-net-ex4-1-d.PNG)

-## Deploy an Azure Cotainer Instance (ACI) for each registered device to simulate load
+## Deploy an Azure Container Instance (ACI) for each registered device to simulate load

 1. In this lab we'll use PowerShell to deploy an ACI for each device we want to simulate